The-Marcy-Lab-School/7-0-2-assignment/README.md

 You will be using the [Giphy API](https://developers.giphy.com/docs/api#quick-start-guide) and will need to register for an API key.

-The endpoints you should use are:
+The endpoints you should use are the `/v1/gifs/trending` endpoint:

 ```
 https://api.giphy.com/v1/gifs/trending?api_key={API_KEY}&limit=3&rating=g
 ```

+and the `/v1/gifs/search` endpoint:

 ```
 https://api.giphy.com/v1/gifs/search?api_key={API_KEY}&q={query}&limit=3&rating=g
 ```

+For each of these, DO NOT paste your API key directly into your code.
+Follow the next set of steps to properly hide your API key from GitHub.

-### Hiding Your API key from Github
+### Hiding Your API key from GitHub

 It is a bad practice to push any code that exposes your API key to your repo.
 You NEVER want to deploy an app that does this in any way.